 In addition to exploring the canals and rural corners of the Spreewald, there are plenty of other activities to enjoy.
 This area is a famous location for wellness getaways with multiple spas, saunas, and thermal baths in the area.
 You can also stroll through the towns on the edge of the reserve such as Lübbenau and Lübben with their cobblestone streets and timber-framed houses.
 Visit the Spreewald Museum, tour one of the nearby castles, or simply go for a relaxing nature walk.

 Although the Spreewald is well known amongst German travelers, very few foreign visitors know about it.
-This makes it the perfect place to get off the beaten path just outside of Berlin on a nature-inspired day trip.
+This makes it the perfect place to get off the beaten path whether you’re in Berlin for only a couple of days or you want to call the city home.

 Recommended by Casey from Carefree Compass